Skip to main content

 M1a

-The cancer might or might not have grown into nearby tissues or organs (Any T) and might or might not have spread to nearby lymph nodes (N0 or N1).
+The tumor might or might not have grown into nearby tissues or organs (Any T) and the cancer might or might not have spread to nearby lymph nodes (N0 or N1).
 The cancer has spread to the pleura (lining of the lung) or the pericardium (lining of the heart) (M1a).

 IVB